Getting Started

 Hardware Requirements

-To use the camera for the first time, you have to chose an appropriate lens* (not included in the Bottlenose package), and a 12V 2.0A power adapter (not included in the Bottlenose package).
+To use the camera for the first time, you need to choose an appropriate lens.
+A 12V 2.0A power adapter is recommended.
+Both items are not included in the package.
+We recommend the following.

 Software Requirements